TheGreatFable/AboutAliYazbek/index.md

 ---
 title: "Welcome"
 permalink: index.html
-summary: This is Ali's personal webpage.
+summary: This is Ali's Personal Webpage.
 ---

-## Ali Yazbek
+## Ali Yazbek アリ・ヤズベク علي يزبك Али Язбек

 Follow these sections to see Ali's qualifications.

-## Resume
+## CV/Resume

-If you would like to receive Ali's CV/Resume as a Word or PDF File, contact Mr. Ali via Email: [yazbekali97@gmail.com](mailto:yazbekali97@gmail.com).
+If you would like to receive Ali's CV/resume in Word or PDF format, please contact Mr. Ali via email: [yazbekali97@gmail.com](mailto:yazbekali97@gmail.com).

 ## Summary

-Ali Yazbek is a multicultural diplomatic entrepreneur, strategic financier, and information technology specialist.
-He is highly qualified with unique enterprise systems, international corporate law, marketing, investments, and financial services expertise.
+Ali Yazbek is a multicultural entrepreneur, strategic financier and information technology professional.
+He is highly qualified in enterprise systems, international corporate law, marketing, investment and financial services.

-His main specialities are:
+His main specialties:
-- Financial Risk Assessment
+- Assessment of financial risks
-- Database System Administration
+- System administration of databases
-- Business Intelligence Analysis
+- Business intelligence analysis
-- Corporate Strategy Consulting
+- Consulting on corporate strategy
-- Portfolio Optimization
+- Portfolio optimization
-- Information Technology Management
+- Information technology management

-Mr. Ali is passionate about improving clients' financial well-being with offers, products, and services they adore.
+Mr. Ali is passionate about improving the financial well-being of clients with offers, products and services they love.

 ## Eduction

-In case you need a summary, here it is:
+If you need a summary, here it is:

 ```
 Highest Level Achieved: Master | FHEQ Level 7